 Apply for Life Insurance: You will probably want to apply for life insurance rather quickly.
 Each company will send you forms to fill out and send in.
 Call them and they will mail it all to you.
 The forms are easy and usually self-explanatory.

-Meet with an Attorney: Next, call an attorney and meet with him or her for a consultation.
-There is a LOT more to this process.
-Screwing this up can cost you big time – in legal fees and possibly taxes.
+For all but the smallest estates, you probably do need an attorney.
+There is a LOT more to the estates process.
+Messing this up can cost you big time – in legal fees and possibly taxes.
 It is WELL worth your money to bring all the information to an attorney and at least run over everything to make sure you know what you have to do.

 You may decide to hire the attorney to process the estate.
 You may not.
 You may find out you can do this yourself.
 But in any event, get some face time with an attorney before things go too far.
 Remember, you don’t know what you don’t know.
 So find out before you act.

 Learn more: Discover what you need to know about wills, trusts & estates in Maryland.
 Click here to see our Free Legal Consumer Guide to Wills, Trusts & Estates and get answer to your questions today.
 Know your options.
 Be informed.
 Protect yourself.